Business loan requirements: 8 things you will need

 8. Other debts and obligations

-You will need to list your business’s debts and other financial obligations for your lender.
+You will need to list your business’s debts and other financial obligations.
 This includes other loans you may have, business credit cards, regular bills and payroll numbers.
 A lender will want to confirm you have enough cash flow to manage a new loan payment.

 Other small business loan requirements